 - She created hierarchy to where your eye follows the information in a cohesive manner.
 The hierarchy produces results, consumers are able to respond to the message being presented to them.

-The client provides the content and brand colors, but our design agency pulled them all together and created a memorable design to stop and look — and take action.
+The client provided the content and brand colors, but our design agency pulled them all together and created a memorable design to stop and look — and take action.